College Factual by our College Data Analytics Team

 Graduate Certificate Highest Degree Type

-There were about 33 writing studies students who graduated with this degree at URI in the most recent year we have data available.
-Graduates who receive their degree from the writing program make around $31,662 in their early career salary.
+There were approximately 27 writing studies students who graduated with this degree at URI in the most recent year we have data available.
+Graduates who receive their degree from the writing program earn about $31,662 in the first couple years of their career.

 More information about a degree in writing studies from University of Rhode Island